 A rare event available one weekend in May every year.
 Tour these exotic and beautiful buildings.
 The embassies have indigenous treats, cultural performances, touring, and shopping for crafts and goods from their countries.
-Includes ,free time in Georgetown, tour the historic Dumbarton Oaks Mansion and stately gardens, visit the Society of the Cincinnati National Headquarters- Anderson House a hidden gem in Washington D. C. Spend the day Inside the Embassies where you will meet your guide and line up to visit area Embassies to beat the lines that occur later in the day and learn the secrets and unique cultural traditions inside these DC's Embassies, Explore the National Law Enforcement Museum, enjoy a Illuminated Monument Driving Tour, visit Hillwood Estate Museum and Gardens, visit the National Portrait Gallery, tour the Mansion on O Street, two breakfast and dinners, two nights accommodations, admissions and guide service as stated in the itinerary, taxes and gratuity except for guide service and driver and baggage.
+Includes ,free time in Georgetown, tour the historic Dumbarton Oaks Mansion and stately gardens, visit the Society of the Cincinnati National Headquarters- Visit to the White House visitors center.
+Spend the day Inside the Embassies where you will meet your guide and line up to visit area Embassies to beat the lines that occur later in the day and learn the secrets and unique cultural traditions inside these DC's Embassies, Explore the National Law Enforcement Museum, enjoy a Illuminated Monument Driving Tour, visit Hillwood Estate Museum and Gardens, visit the National Portrait Gallery, tour the Mansion on O Street, two breakfast and dinners, two nights accommodations, admissions and guide service as stated in the itinerary, taxes and gratuity except for guide service and driver and baggage.

 *Itinerary is subject to change or be modified where reasonably required at any time.
 Itinerary changes may be necessary as a result of unforeseen circumstances, operational concerns, or concerns for your health, safety, enjoyment or comfort.

-***Pricing is subject to change as are entrance requirements due to the current circumstances of the COVID***
+***Pricing & Itinerary subject to change as are entrance requirements due to the changing circumstances***